.png)

-Car Misconceptions: The Myth of the American Made Car
+Car Misconceptions: The Myth Of The American Made Car

 Back in the 1960s, Ford, GM, and Chrysler (the big three) dominated car production in the United States.
 People who held manufacturing jobs with these companies were well paid, had great benefits, and lived the American dream.
 When the 1970s brought higher gasoline prices, small foreign-made cars became popular in this country because of their fuel efficiency.
 The big three lost their dominant share of the U.S. auto sales market and many American auto workers lost their jobs.